Post-tax Payments in Novated Leasing: How Do They Work?

 - Claims for any eligible expenses such as registration and insurances

-- No reportable amount on your payment summary due to the nil taxable value, whereas the FBT method has a taxable value and is a reportable fringe benefit, which may affect your financial circumstances.
+- No reportable amount on your payment summary due to the nil taxable value.
+In contrast, the FBT method has a taxable value and is a reportable fringe benefit, which may affect your financial circumstances.

 Cons

-- Total amount required is slightly higher than the FBT method.
+- Total amount required can be higher than the FBT method.

-- Funds are not requested to be paid into your salary packaging account before-tax (the rest of your novated lease contribution still is though)
+- Funds are not requested to be paid into your salary packaging account before-tax (though the rest of your novated lease contribution still is).

 Most customers nominate to use ECM post-tax contributions to offset the FBT payable on their novated lease.
 It can put a smile on your face as you can still use these funds to run your novated lease throughout the FBT year.